att-innovate/firework/README.md

 #### Stepping through add_person.cc (vim + ctags)

 In this section, we'll use `vim` and `ctags` to take a closer look at `add_person.cc` and dive into the code responsible for *Protocol Buffer serialization*.
 If you've never used it before, <a href="http://ctags.sourceforge.net/">ctags</a> is the holy grail of navigating large software projects that contain several source files.
 Used in conjunction with <a href="http://www.vim.org/">vim</a>, this creates a powerful, GUI-free method of understanding how an application's source code is structured.
-This is particularly useful when working with embedded systems or on a remote computer via ssh where a terminal may be your only interface (i.e., you can't use more powerful <a href="https://en.wikipedia.org/wiki/Integrated_development_environment">IDEs</a> like <a href="https://www.eclipse.org/">Eclipse</a>, <a href="https://atom.io/">Atom</a>, etc.).
+This is particularly useful when working with embedded systems or accessing a remote computer via ssh where a terminal may be your only interface (i.e., you can't use more powerful <a href="https://en.wikipedia.org/wiki/Integrated_development_environment">IDEs</a> like <a href="https://www.eclipse.org/">Eclipse</a>, <a href="https://atom.io/">Atom</a>, etc.).

 If you've never used `vim` before, take some time to become familiar with the keyboard commands.
 In fact, a keyboard is your only way of interacting with `vim`.
-Go through some tutorial to learn the basics, <a href="https://www.howtoforge.com/vim-basics">perhaps this one</a>.
+Go through some tutorial that covers the basics, <a href="https://www.howtoforge.com/vim-basics">perhaps this one</a>.
 Here's the <a href="https://courses.cs.washington.edu/courses/cse451/10au/tutorials/tutorial_ctags.html">tutorial</a> I used to learn how to use `ctags` with `vim`.
 Finally, here's my personal cheat sheet for `vim` navigation and `ctags`-specific commands:

 ![alt text](resources/images/vim.jpg)